 Time stretching is a tool that you will find in just about any DAW.
-It is mostly considered simply as a functional tool, as a really good option to get your drum loops in time with the grid or change the tempo of the track in a DJ set.
-Moreover, it can be used to create some really interesting mangled sounds and can be implemented on most of the audio material (vocals, synths, drums, FX, you name it).
-In the following tutorial I will demonstrate how to use time stretch with the help of some other effects to transform a simple vocal sample into something completely different.
+It is mostly considered as a practical tool, and an excellent option to get your drum loops in time with the grid or change the tempo of the track in a DJ set.
+Moreover, you can use it to create exciting mangled sounds and implement it on most of the audio material (vocals, synths, drums, FX, you name it).
+In the following tutorial, I will demonstrate how to use time stretch with the help of some other effects to transform a simple vocal sample into something completely different.

 Let’s get started!